bobbayj/end-word/README.md

 Using a bit of perserverance and digging, we can get everything we need using Microsoft Office's OpenXML structuring and create templated results using `docxtpl`.

+**Progress:** Still prototyping.
+Play around with the jupyter notebook if you would like.

 ## Third-party Dependencies
 - `python-docx`; Python wrapper for Word's OpenXML
 - `docxtpl`; Enables the use of pre-set Word templates.
 Built over `python-docx`